bing-li-ai/AniGAN/README.md

 <sup>3</sup>*Department of Electrical Engineering, National Tsing Hua University, Hsinchu, Taiwan*<br/>
 <sup>4</sup>*Computer Science and Software Engineering, Shenzhen University, Shenzhen, China*<br/>

-## Datasets

-We build a new dataset called **face2anime**, which is larger and contains more diverse anime styles (e.g., face poses, drawing styles, colors, hairstyles, eye shapes, strokes, facial contours) than selfie2anime.
-The **face2anime** dataset contains 17,796 images in total, where the number of both anime-faces and natural photo-faces is 8,898.
-The anime-faces are collected from the Danbooru2019 dataset, which contains many anime characters with various anime styles.
-We employ a pretrained cartoon face detector to select images containing anime-faces.
-For natural-faces, we randomly select 8,898 female faces from the CelebA-HQ dataset.
-All images are aligned with facial landmarks and are cropped to size 128 × 128.
-We separate images from each domain into a training set with 8,000 images and a test set with 898 images.

-You can download the **face2anime** dataset from [Google Drive](https://drive.google.com/file/d/1Exc6QumR2r0aFUtfHOdAgle4F4I9zwF3/view?usp=sharing).

 ## Installation